 FilterSnap AC Filters by Mail Review

-When FilterSnap contacted us about reviewing their service we weren’t sure if that was up our alley or not.
-After some consideration, however, the getting FilterSnap AC filters by mail sounded like something that might be worth the time of any Pro (or consumer for that matter) who wants to pay a little extra to avoid the hassle of not only remembering to change their AC filters, but also having to buy them at the store every few months.
+When FilterSnap contacted us about reviewing their AC filters-by-mail service, we weren’t sure if that was up our alley.
+After some consideration, getting FilterSnap AC filters by mail sounded like something that might be worth the time of any Pro (or consumer, for that matter).
+After all, who wouldn’t mind paying a little extra to avoid the hassle of remembering to change their AC filters and having to buyย them at the store every few months?

 FilterSnap AC Filter Service